prismatic-io/examples/integrations/slack-interactivity-example/README.md

 # Prismatic Example Integration: Slack Interactive Post Template

 This repository contains an example integration for Prismatic that consists of two parts: the main Slack integration called "Slack Interactive Post Template" and a Slack Webhook Router integration.
+These integrations require you to have already created your Slack Oauth App using the instructions here: https://prismatic.io/docs/components/slack/

+## Setup Instructions

+1. Create a "System" customer in your account as a place to deploy Router integrations.
+2. Deploy the Slack Router Integration to your "System" customer and make note of the webhook URLs for the Registration flow.
+You'll need those for deploying the Slack Interactive Post integration.
+3. Import the Slack Interactive Post integration and update the oauth credentials to match your Slack App's credentials
+4. Update Post Request step of the Registration flow with the Registration webhook URL saved in step 2

 ## Slack Interactive Post Template